Product Description

 Want to enjoy lovely STEREO music or your favorite podcast in your headset?
 Or listen to the traffic/terrain warnings from your favorite software app?
 Maybe help calm a passenger or keep the children busy in the back with music or a movie?
 The CRAZEDpilot Music Adapter Cable connects any 1/8" (3.5mm) stereo music device (iPod, iPhone, MP3 player, CD player, Garmin with XM radio, etc.) directly between the intercom and your GA (dual plug) headset.

-This will allow music to be heard only through the individual headset it is connected to rather than through the entire intercom system, yet the intercom system still functions properly and you can continue to talk comfortably to your passengers (or the passengers using their own CRAZEDpilot Music Adapter) - anyone with a CRAZEDpilot Music Adapter Cable can listen to their own choice of soothing music while enroute to your destination.
+In most modern aircraft, the music will be heard through the individual headset it is connected to rather than through the entire intercom system, yet the intercom system still functions properly and you can continue to talk comfortably to your passengers (or the passengers using their own CRAZEDpilot Music Adapter) - anyone with a CRAZEDpilot Music Adapter Cable can listen to their own choice of soothing music while enroute to your destination.

 Do you have a Bluetooth compatible device?
 Consider the CRAZEDpilot Bluetooth Headset Interface instead!